samblenny/ble-gamepad/README.md

 **work in progress (alpha)**

-I wanted a no-solder-required controller for CircuitPython game projects.
-The trick is that ESP32-S3 only supports Bluetooth 5.0 BLE.
-Many gamepads currently on the market use older Bluetooth versions that don't work with the S3's radio.
+I wanted a solid no-solder-required gamepad option to use in future projects.
+The trick is that many gamepads currently on the market use old Bluetooth versions, while the ESP32-S3 radio needs Bluetooth 5.0 BLE.

 ## Bluetooth Version Compatibility Problems